 review:

-summary: ZNFX-1 co-localizes with WAGO-4 in P granules in germline blastomeres
+summary: ZNFX-1 co-localizes with WAGO-4 in P granules in early germline blastomeres

 action: NEW

-reason: P granule localization is experimentally demonstrated and represents an
+reason: P granule localization is experimentally demonstrated for early embryonic

 supported_by: